Singing by Heart

 A welcoming space where music, memory, and community meet.

-Singing by Heart is a dementia-friendly music program rooted in compassion, presence, and community.
-It brings people together for familiar songs, spiritual reflection, and meaningful connection.
+Originally developed by the Salvation Army in the United Kingdom and Ireland Territory, It brings people together for familiar songs, spiritual reflection, and meaningful connection.
 For many participants and caregivers, these sessions become a bright anchor in the week: a place where joy is shared, stories surface, and community is found.

 Each gathering blends simple elements that matter: